Alzheimer’s Awareness: Learn More About the Disease

 - About two-thirds of Americans with Alzheimer’s disease are women.

-- African-Americans may be twice as likely to suffer Alzheimer’s disease or other dementias as older white people.
+- African-Americans may be twice as likely as whites to suffer Alzheimer’s disease or other dementias.

 - Since 2000, deaths caused by heart disease have decreased 14% while deaths from Alzheimer’s disease have risen 89%.